 Walking in Wales isn’t just about the coastline.
-You’ll find a host of great trails for walkers further inland with soaring mountain ranges, unspoilt woodland valleys, historic towns and lots of traditional pubs.
+You’ll find a host of great trails further inland with soaring mountain ranges, unspoilt woodland valleys, historic towns and lots of traditional pubs...

 North east Wales is sometimes overlooked as a destination for walkers.
 Much of it is covered by the path named after the man who brought the humble penny into monetary circulation.

 King Offa of Mercia was responsible for building a ditch that was 27 metres wide and eight metres deep that ran along the border between Wales and England – presumably with the intention of keeping the troublesome Welsh off his land.
 Inadvertently he created a spectacular walking route – the Offa’s Dyke Path.The walk up to the summit of Moel Famau (Mother Mountain), the peak of the Clwydian Range, is among the highlights.
 Check out the remains of a 19th century Egyptian-style obelisk while you’re there and wonder at the eccentricity of it all.